poissonconsulting/datacheckr/README.md

   Extra = TRUE)
 ```

-The following `data_checkr` code states that `data1` should have a column `Count` of non-missing integers with values of 0, 1 or 3, should not have a column `Comments` and can include a column `LocationX` with missing values between 1012 and 2345.
+The following `datacheckr` code states that `data1` should have a column `Count` of non-missing integers with values of 0, 1 or 3, should not have a column `Comments` and *can* include a column `LocationX` with missing values between 1012 and 2345.

 ``` r
 check_data(data1, list(